-I formerly served as a Staff Writer for On Stage Blog.
-I also served as Proofreader/Typesetter for the second edition of Flop Musicals of the Twenty-First Century: How They Happened, When They Happened (and What We've Learned) by Stephen Purdy.
+Shannon formerly served as a Staff Writer for On Stage Blog, where she wrote pieces addressing racism, transphobia, fatphobia, and other forms of oppression within the musical theatre industry.
+She was also a proofreader and typesetter for the second edition of Flop Musicals of the Twenty-First Century: How They Happened, When They Happened (And What We’ve Learned) by Stephen Purdy.